Javier de Lope Francés: Recent projects

 Starting in 2000, Puebla began experiencing a rapid expansion in size and population.
 De Lope went into construction with the development of the Sonata Center, and upscale mall in the south of the city.
 However, he stated that he found more opportunity in health care.
 In the 2010s, he began a series of medical center construction projects under the name Torres Médicas (Medical Tower), with Torres Médicas Angelópolics in Puebla and Torres Médicas Veracruz.
 These centers have hospital facilities, private doctors' offices and general commercial space.

 Technology projects began when Mexico's federal tax authority began shifting to verified digital receipts.
 He set up several businesses that allows customers and businesses to register deductible purchases online.
 Technology and real estate are combined in several co-working spaces in Puebla and other cities.
 In 2019, he started a DNA testing service franchise, Código 46.
 In almost all cases, De Lope's involvement is in the creation of the business.
 Once it is running, he sells the business to move onto the next project.

 For years, he has been invited to speak about his entrepreneurship experiences and predictions for the future in business in Mexico, Latin America and Spain.
 At these events, topics have ranged from problems with credit for startups, the need to manage money effectively, never giving up and advice for new businesses after the COVID-19 pandemic.

 When asked how he could create businesses outside of his professional expertise, De Lope responded that Mexico has capable professionals he can hire for the technical issues, allowing him to focus on the service and market.
 He is optimistic about Mexico's entrepreneurial potential, but feels that Mexico's legal and banking system holds the country back.

+In recent years, De Lope has further diversified in the hospital sector with his most recent project, Fifty Doctors o 50 Doctors.
+The initiative is expanding to different states and includes advanced emergency care areas, specialized medical units, operating rooms, and consulting offices designed to support both patients and healthcare professionals.
+With more than 15 medical towers, the project has positioned itself as one of the largest private hospital networks in the country.
+Each complex is built to integrate high-technology operating rooms, specialized care facilities, and spaces aimed at improving the quality and accessibility of medical services.
+The expansion strategy of Fifty Doctors also incorporates opportunities for medical specialists and investors, seeking to strengthen Mexico’s healthcare infrastructure and broaden access to high-quality medical attention.